Are Jehovah’s Witnesses a cult?

 e.
 Control through cell phone with texting, calls, internet tracking

-As mentioned above, former members are also to be strictly avoided by active Jehovah’s Witnesses, even family.
-When associating with family who were once JWs, biblical discussions are strictly off-limits.
+Former members are also to be strictly avoided by active Jehovah’s Witnesses, even family.
+When associating with family who were once JWs, biblical discussions are off-limits.

-Also mentioned above, members are kept constantly busy in their preaching work, consistent study of literature written by the JWs, weekly meetings, assemblies, and the like.
+Members are kept constantly busy in their preaching work, consistent study of literature written by the JWs, weekly meetings, assemblies, and the like.
+From the April 15, 2015 Watchtower simplified edition:

 3. Compartmentalize information into Outsider vs. Insider doctrines